sagaseit/sagaseit/README.md

 # Hey, I'm Sagadat 👋

-I'm a Junior Penetration Tester and a growing skill set across web, API, and mobile testing.
+I'm a Junior Penetration Tester with a growing skill set across web, API, and mobile testing.
 I enjoy digging into systems, reverse engineering binaries, and building tools in Python and C++.

 ## 🛠️ What I work with: